 Discuss with the students that at the end of the day we are all responsible for the choices we make for ourselves.
 We answer to ourselves; we have to look inward when things go wrong.
-It is important to lead the discussion in a way that will impress upon students they should never leave their own fate in the hands of another.
-There are some actions that can never be undone.
-The consequences are forever.
+It is important to lead the discussion in a way that will Impress upon students they should never leave their own fate in the hands of another.